 Preview of the weekend action in the NFL

-A woman poses for a picture during a NFL fan rally event in Regent Street, London, Saturday, Sept.
+In this file photo, a woman poses for a picture during a NFL fan rally event in Regent Street, London, Saturday, Sept.
 28, 2013.
-(AP Photo/Matt Dunham)
+(AP / Matt Dunham)

 Barry Wilner, The Associated Press

 First place in the NFC North is at stake Sunday, and the Green Bay Packers will be nowhere in the vicinity.

 Instead, it's the Bears, one of seven 3-0 teams, against the Lions at Ford Field.
 A victory for Chicago would give it a stranglehold on the division through one-fourth of the schedule.

 The Bears have been impressive under new coach Marc Trestman, showing a knack for clutch plays on both sides of the ball.
 They have a league-high 11 takeaways, are making good decisions, and Devin Hester is averaging 38 yards a kickoff return.

 But they also have some injuries, with defensive end Henry Melton (knee) gone for the season and star cornerback Charles Tillman hobbled but saying he will play.
 Tillman normally would match up with the Lions' top threat, receiver Calvin Johnson.

 "He's a big, strong, physical corner," Johnson said of Tillman.
 "He's smart.
 He's seen a lot of football, so he understands some of the concepts probably that we do on offence, so we've got to throw different things at him to get him off balance."